 Written By: Brad Smart

-Throughout my career interviewees have tried again and again to take control of the interview and I’ve experimented with lots of ways to maintain control and have some techniques that are sure to work.
+Throughout my career, interviewees have tried again and again to take control of the interview.
+I’ve experimented with lots of ways to maintain control and have some techniques that are sure to work.

 Fortunately, most candidates preparing for a Topgrading interview go to Topgrading.com, learn about the chronological interview, read that they will be able to talk about all their successes and see that they will have to arrange calls with former bosses as a final step in hiring.
 So, sharp candidates realize that if they grab control and avoid answering questions, they know I’ll recommend that they not be hired – because my client will no doubt have the same frustration of their not answering questions.

 But even ‘A Player’ candidates usually have some failures they’d prefer not to talk about and instinctively try to manipulate their interviewers at least a bit.

 There are three key ways to take back control if the interviewee either tries to take over or just wanders off on topics not of interest to you:

 1. The first time you need to regain control, be gentle, but interrupt and restate your question.
 If you asked, “and what were mistakes in that job?” and the response is something like, “A tornado wiped out one of my plants and it was the worst summer of my career,” the interviewee told you of a disappointment, not a mistake.
 So a gentle restatement might be: